 I'm no expert practitioner, but it seems that my renewed focus on Dream Yoga is working.
+Extending Practice into the borderland of mind states that emerge in and out of dreams has been rewarding.
 It's nice to be able to sleep on the job.

 |Stephen Levine |